Shane-oo/language_Pro/README.md

 # language_Pro
 HTML files:
- all html files go into sub directory templates
+ all html files go into sub directory "templates"
-CSS and JS files
+CSS and JS files:
-  all css and JS files go into sub directory style
+  all css and JS files go into sub directory "style"

 GIT FIRST STEP:
  1.Clone repository into your files